riskframe/ai-rmm/framework/govern-1.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 1.3
-## Govern 1.3: Processes, procedures, and practices are in place to determine the needed level of risk management activities based on the organization's risk tolerance.
+> Processes, procedures, and practices are in place to determine the needed level of risk management activities based on the organization's risk tolerance. [@playbook]

 ### Govern 1.3.1.
 Establish an organizational risk tolerance framework.